Markloftus/L1ME-AID/README.md

   h) Tail_Seed_Hits: How many unique 5bp seeds were found (not too important for the user).<br>
   i) Unique_Element_Count: This will tell you if multiple subfamilies were identified in a sequence (Ex: AluS, AluY).
 This is more important for Alus.
 The code doesn't care about this column but it's important for the user to decide.
 Usually it's not a big deal if L1s or SVAs have multiple subfamilies as RepeatMasker will sometimes annotate pieces of the element separately. <br>

-# Remember:
-This program will provide you all of the output no matter what the results are.
-You can always choose ignore the results if you think something is wrongly annotated.
-It is only here to help you in finding active elements mobilized by L1 machinery.